DiligentGraphics/DiligentEngine/README.md

 <a name="build_and_run_macos"></a>
 ## MacOS

+Prerequisites:

+* Xcode 13 or later
+* Vulkan SDK 1.3.216.0 or later to enable Vulkan

 After you clone the repo, run the following command from the engine's root folder to generate Xcode project: